zhoubihn/clisp-notes/key-points.md

 Atoms in Lisp will be explained in the subsection [Atoms](#Atoms) below.

-In Lisp, all programs and data can be represented by S-expressions.
+In Lisp, all source codes and data can be represented by S-expressions.
 For example, the arithmatic expression `1 + 2` can be represented by the S-expression
 ```